How to Create and Maintain an Indoor Worm Composting Bin

 - Place the tall bin inside the short bin.
 Do NOT drill any holes in the short bin.

 Combine shredded paper, soil and just enough water to dampen everything.
 Put the mixture into the tall bin and fill the bin about three inches deep.
 Add your worms to the mixture and let them get used to it for a day before feeding them.
 Make sure the mixture is very moist, but not forming puddles of water.

-Collect food scraps, such as vegetables and fruit scraps, bread, tea bags, coffee grounds, and cereal in your food scrap container as you prepare and clean up after meals.
+Collect food scraps, such as vegetables and fruit scraps, tea bags (without the staple), and coffee grounds in your food scrap container as you prepare and clean up after meals.
 Do not include any animal by-products (fat, bone, dairy, meat, waste).
-Also, it may take the worms longer to process woody or dry items like stems or the outer layer of onions.
-Worms will eat paper as long as it is thin or cut into small pieces, but they will not eat plastic or fabric tea bags, coffee filters or the labels placed on produce by grocery stores.
-Learn more about what to and what not to feed your worms.
-Exit
+Also, it may take the worms longer to process woody or dry items like stems.
+Worms will not eat plastic tea bags, coffee filters or the labels placed on produce by grocery stores.

 - Take the scraps to the worm bin.

 - Gently use a trowel to create a hole to put the scraps into.

 - Cover ALL of the food scraps with dirt and moist paper.
 Exposed food attracts fruit flies, but covered food scraps don’t.
 Add dirt and moist paper to the bin until the worms have made enough compost to use to cover the food scraps.

 - Notice what the worms are eating and what they are not.
 Remove any scraps that your worms have not eaten for a while as they may not like that type of food.
 If the scraps are too big, cut them into smaller pieces.

 - Put the lid back on the worm bin.